Arteta's Arsenal off to a slow start as Chelsea falter again at home - The Observers - France 24

 However, Oliver Norwood's penalty quickly brought the Blades level and only the brilliance of Ben Foster to deny John Fleck from point-blank range denied Chris Wilder's men a fourth consecutive win.

-Crystal Palace climbed up to eighth and within six points of the top four themselves as they came from behind to beat West Ham 2-1 and hand manager Roy Hodgson his first ever Premier League win on Boxing Day.
+Crystal Palace climbed up to eighth and within six points of the top four themselves thanks to Jordan Ayew's brilliant individual run and finish a minute from time to beat West Ham 2-1.

-Robert Snodgrass put the Hammers in front early in the second half at Selhurst Park, but Palace roared back as Cheikhou Kouyate smashed home the equaliser against his old club.

-Jordan Ayew then produced a sublime individual run and finish in the final minute to snatch victory for the Eagles.

 Aston Villa won the battle of two of the bottom three as Conor Hourihane's fine strike was enough to beat Norwich 1-0.